vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

  * SWSS changes:
    + port_rates.lua

-      Enhance to collect and compute the FEC FLR on each port at the same port stat collection interval.
-It is currently at 1 second.
+      Enhance to collect and compute the FEC FLR on each port at the same port stat collection interval (Current default value is 1 second).

      - Access the COUNTER_DB for already available counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES, and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0.
      - Store the computed FEC FLR and previous redis counter values back to the redis DB.